-Recommended: Successful completion of ENGL 1121.
+Recommended Skills, Abilities, or Coursework: Successful completion of ENGL 1120/1121.

-A survey of representative plays from classical to contemporary drama to examine a form of literature that can be read or experienced in a theatre.
+A survey of representative plays from classical to contemporary drama to examine a form of literature that can be read or experienced in a theater.
 Students will analyze, interpret, and evaluate dramatic literature focusing on major types, styles, and historical periods.
-A study of the textual elements will extend to include visual and aural implications.
+A study of the textural elements will extend to include visual and aural implications.
 (CR-fall in odd years)